 The net result of being pressured to use person-first language in this way is that people who prefer the word autistic are being asked to change the way in which they describe themselves and their experiences in order to be listened to, supported and understood.

-The only way that these policies will change is by acknowledging those people with disabilities who say that not only are they okay with identity-first language but in many cases prefer it... but this can’t happen if the things that they write are automatically being shut out by their choice of words.
+The only way that these policies will change is by acknowledging those people who say that not only are they okay with the term autistic but in many cases prefer it.
+But this can’t happen if the things that they write are automatically being shut out by their choice of words.

 And this is the part that frustrates me the most.
-If we’re not free to use identity-first language in the things we write for education, government or non-profit agencies because it goes against out-dated policies, how do we ever correct those policies?
+If we’re not free to use the word autistic in the things we write for education, government or non-profit agencies because it goes against out-dated policies, how do we ever correct those policies?
 How do we stop this cycle of misinformation about what people with disabilities prefer?
 How do we teach speech therapists and psychologists and doctors and teachers that autistic is not a negative word?